Rocky Mountaineer Holidays

 Every detail on board this Canadian Rockies Train journey is meticulously planned, from the 5-star welcome to the gourmet meals and locally sourced wines served in the onboard dining room.
 You can choose from two excellent service levels to best suit your desired experience and budget.
 SilverLeaf Service lets you sit back, relax and enjoy the view from over-sized picture windows with meals served at your seat.
 If you want unparalleled comfort and 360° views from a glass-domed carriage, then GoldLeaf Service is for you.
 For breakfast and lunch, head to the restaurant of your bi-level carriage and enjoy gourmet meals created by the onboard executive chefs.

 Everything you need to know before the ultimate train holiday.

 Rocky Mountaineer is a privately owned, luxury rail service which runs on some exclusive routes through the Canadian Rocky Mountains.
 The aim of the train is for customers to sit back and relax while they see incredible scenery.
 The impeccable service keeps you wined and dined while hosts tell you about the history and wildlife of the Rockies.

 When does the train run?

 Between April and October with twice-weekly departures.
 Travel in summer to make the most of the daylight for sightseeing!

 No, the train doesn't stop at every town like a normal train service.
 You'll spend a full day on the train and then stopover for the night.

 What about bags and transfers?

-Rocky Mountaineer's incredible service provides transfers from train to hotel, and also handles your bags so they are waiting at your hotel when you arrive.
+Rocky Mountaineer's incredible rail tours service provides transfers from train to the hotel, and also handles your bags so they are waiting at your hotel when you arrive.